Movie theater: Other venues

+In certain countries, there are also Bed Cinemas where the audience sits or lays in beds instead of chairs.

 3D

 3D film is a system of presenting film images so that they appear to the viewer to be three-dimensional.
 Visitors usually borrow or keep special glasses to wear while watching the movie.
 Depending on the system used, these are typically polarized glasses.
-Three-dimensional movies use two images channeled, respectively, to the right and left eyes to simulate depth by using 3-D glasses with red and blue lenses (anaglyph), polarized (linear and circular), and other techniques.
-3-D glasses deliver the proper image to the proper eye and make the image appear to "pop-out" at the viewer and even follow the viewer when he/she moves so viewers relatively see the same image.
+Three-dimensional movies use two images channeled, respectively, to the left and right eyes to simulate depth by using 3D glasses with red and blue lenses (anaglyph), polarized (linear and circular), and other techniques.
+3D glasses deliver the proper image to the proper eye and make the image appear to "pop-out" at the viewer and even follow the viewer when he/she moves so viewers relatively see the same image.

 The earliest 3D movies were presented in the 1920s.
 There have been several prior "waves" of 3D movie distribution, most notably in the 1950s when they were promoted as a way to offer audiences something that they could not see at home on television.
 Still the process faded quickly and as yet has never been more than a periodic novelty in movie presentation.
 The "golden era" of 3D film began in the early 1950s with the release of the first color stereoscopic feature, Bwana Devil.
 The film starred Robert Stack, Barbara Britton and Nigel Bruce.
 James Mage was an early pioneer in the 3D craze.
 Using his 16 mm 3D Bolex system, he premiered his Triorama program in February 1953 with his four shorts: Sunday In Stereo, Indian Summer, American Life, and This is Bolex Stereo.
 1953 saw two groundbreaking features in 3D: Columbia's Man in the Dark and Warner Bros.
 House of Wax, the first 3D feature with stereophonic sound.
-For many years, most 3-D movies were shown in amusement parks and even "4-D" techniques have been used when certain effects such as spraying of water, movement of seats, and other effects are used to simulate actions seen on the screen.
+For many years, most 3D movies were shown in amusement parks and even "4D" techniques have been used when certain effects such as spraying of water, movement of seats, and other effects are used to simulate actions seen on the screen.
 The first decline in the theatrical 3D craze started in August and September 1953.